Moving to Playa Del Carmen, Mexico

 Remember, the more you acclimate to the local culture, the more you will save money and have less worries.
 What this means is, if you want all the luxuries of home in your new home Mexico, it is going to cost you.
 For example, if you bring a piano and your book collection, you are going to have to use air conditioning all the time and make sure your house does not have a moisture problem.
 It will be a constant battle against mother nature.

-Learning to have different luxuries will make your life more easy in Mexico.
+Learning to have different luxuries will make your life easier in Mexico.

 What should you move to Playa Del Carmen with?